Kadia Kumbhar

-Before India gained independence, the Kadia Kumbhar sub-group was largely concentrated in the territory of the former Baroda State, Bhavnagar State and in the Diu territory of Portuguese India.
+Before India gained independence, the Kadia sub-group was largely concentrated in the territory of the former Baroda State, Bhavnagar State and in the Diu territory of Portuguese India.
 The first census of the community was taken in the year 1931.
 Presently, they are found spread in towns and districts like Vadodara, Amreli, Navsari, Kadi, Okha, Kodinar, Bhavnagar, and Mahuva, which towns were parts of these Princely States and Diu.
-The community living in Talaja, Bhavnagar call them Gurjar Kshatriya Kadia Kumbhar.
+They are now found in Gujarat, Maharashtra, Rajasthan.